playerO1/git-repair-encoding/readme.md

-GIT repair broken encoding
+Repair broken encoding
 ==========================

-This project should help to repair broken text files by GIT history.
+This project should help to repair broken text files by GIT history or previous version of file.

 Sometime, when developer using different text editor, he can convert file to any encoding.
 After merge file it can be merge with other encoding version.
 That should do broren same symbols.
 After long time we can found that any lines on text files with special charactters may be broken many commit's ago.